-Again, during the year I made use of three main derivative strategies but these remain a small part of the portfolio.
-Firstly, I bought long Contracts For Difference ("CFDs") to achieve additional gearing within the fund as a cheaper alternative to borrowing additional funds.
+During the year I continued to make use of three main derivative strategies but these remain a small part of the portfolio.
+Firstly, I bought long Contracts For Difference ("CFDs") to achieve additional gearing within the Company as a cheaper alternative to borrowing additional funds.
 These operate in the same way as regular borrowing and serve to increase or 'gear' the performance of the underlying share prices in both directions.
-Secondly, I bought short CFDs to take advantage of certain stocks where I believed that they were overvalued and were likely to fall.
-Industrial Cyclicals continue to be the main 'short' exposure in the portfolio.
-Finally, I bought a number of Index put and call options in the FTSE 100 Index to take advantage of periods where I considered the whole market to be over or undervalued.
-The first two CFD strategies performed broadly in line with the physical equities within the portfolio.
-My put and call options added a very small amount of positive return to the Company.
+Secondly, I used short CFDs to take advantage of certain stocks which I believed were overvalued and were likely to fall in price.
+Finally, I used Index option strategies on the FTSE 100 Index to take advantage of periods where I considered the market as a whole to be over or undervalued.
+These strategies added a small amount of positive return to the Company.